Imprinting persistent currents in tunable fermionic rings: TUNABLE FERMIONIC RINGS

-Here, we concentrate our attention on the geometry of Fig.~\ref{Fig1}(b), which features internal and external radii of $10$ and $20\,\mu$m, respectively, comprising a superfluid of $N \simeq 7.5 \times 10^3$ pairs at a temperature of $T \simeq 0.4 \, T_c$, where $T_c$ is the critical temperature for the superfluid transition in each regime.
-Given the high resolution of the DMD projection setup, the box-trap confinement results in a uniform density both along the azimuthal and the radial direction of the ring [Fig.~\ref{Fig1}(d)], limited by a steep wall of height much larger than the chemical potential $\mu$ of the superfluid.
+Here, we concentrate our attention on the geometry of Fig.~\ref{Fig1}(b), which features internal and external radii of $10$ and $20\,\mu$m, respectively, and comprises $N \simeq 7.5 \times 10^3$ superfluid pairs at a temperature of $T \simeq 0.4 \, T_c$, where $T_c$ is the critical temperature for the superfluid transition in each regime.
+Given the high resolution of the DMD projection setup, the box-trap confinement results in a uniform density both along the azimuthal and the radial direction of the ring [Fig.~\ref{Fig1}(d)], limited by a steep wall with a height much larger than the chemical potential $\mu$ of the superfluid.